pingcap/docs-cn/system-variables.md

 ### tidb_stats_load_sync_wait <span class="version-mark">New in v5.4.0</span>

-> **Warning:**
->
-> Currently, synchronously loading statistics is an experimental feature.
-It is not recommended that you use it in production environments.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Integer
-- Default value: `0`
+- Default value: `100`
 - Range: `[0, 2147483647]`
 - Unit: Milliseconds
 - This variable controls whether to enable the synchronously loading statistics feature.
-The default value `0` means that the feature is disabled.
+The value `0` means that the feature is disabled.
 To enable the feature, you can set this variable to a timeout (in milliseconds) that SQL optimization can wait for at most to synchronously load complete column statistics.
 For details, see [Load statistics](/statistics.md#load-statistics).

 ### tidb_stmt_summary_history_size <span class="version-mark">New in v4.0</span>